 3a.
-Define your audience(s) (demographic, geographic, and psycho-graphic).
+Define your audience(s) (demographic, geographic and psycho-graphic):

-Clarifying the strategic role of our DMO: Destination Marketing Organization: During the cooler season months, November through April, we are focused on marketing the Livingston area as an arts and recreation destination and increasing the number of overnight visitors to our area - including those who live in Montana.
+Destination Marketing Organization: During the cooler season months, November through April, we are focused on marketing the Livingston area as an arts and recreation destination and increasing the number of overnight visitors to our area - including those who live in Montana.
 Our focus is "high value, low impact" visitors who enjoy non-motorized winter recreation, spending at local small shops and restaurants, taking advantage of our arts and culture, and are informed and respectful of local culture and wild habitats.
 These visitors include fellow Montanans, as we've been investing in marketing to our neighbors and seeing those marketing efforts result in increased visitation from in-state residents.